Ani-Jam

 Ani-Jam was an annual two-day anime convention held during August at the Fresno Convention Center in Fresno, California.

 Programming

 The convention offered anime screenings, a cosplay masquerade, live music, table top games, vendors, video game tournaments, and workshops.

 History

-The first event in 2003 was produced by Japanese entertainment website, Neo-Tokyo 2099 and cosplay website, Cosplay Underground as a mini con/test event held on March 28, 2003 at the Ramada Inn in Fresno, California to find out if an anime convention was plausible in Central Valley of California.

-The mini convention lasted for six hours and what was estimated to bring in 150-250 attendees, the event attracted over 500 attendees.

-The event would then return as a multi-day convention in 2006 under new ownership and was held at the Fresno Fairgrounds, followed by the Radisson Hotel in 2007 and the convention would later relocate to the Fresno Convention Center in 2012.
+The first event in 2003 lasted for six hours and attracted 500 attendees.
+The convention moved to the Fresno Convention Center in 2012.
 Ani-Jam celebrated its 10th anniversary in 2013.
 The convention held a day zero (Friday) event before the start of the 2014 convention where pre-registered attendees could attend a formal ball.

 Event history

 Ani-Vent

 Ani-Vent was a one-day convention held in 2010 with the goal of expanding into different events.